-- ICBA strongly supports the timely, long-term reauthorization of the NFIP, which continues to provide critical support to community banks by providing affordable, reliable flood insurance for both residential and commercial properties securing both consumer and business loans.
+- ICBA strongly supports a long-term reauthorization of the NFIP, which continues to provide critical support to community banks by providing affordable, reliable flood insurance for both residential and commercial properties securing both consumer and business loans.

 - Flood insurance must be affordable and reasonably available to all homeowners and commercial policyholders.